proxmox/proxmox-backup/docs/backup-client.rst

 .. note:: Neither the ``prune`` command nor the ``forget`` command free space in the chunk-store.
 The chunk-store still contains the data blocks.
-To free space you need to perform :ref:`garbage-collection`.
+To free space you need to perform :ref:`client_garbage-collection`.

 .. _client_garbage-collection: